bluesquall/hola-zola/content/post/third.md

 ### mark

-### hline
+### hrule

-I like to separate footnotes and other links under a horizontal break, so here is one.
+I like to separate footnotes and other links under a horizontal break, like what you might draw with a *rule*r, so here is one.
 _____________
 [^s]: citation needed
 [^t]: citation needed
+[^id]: We get footnotes entirely for free, in fact.
+But you must be careful to put them at the end of your source document, or they will just show up in-line.

 [solarized]: https://ethanschoonover.com/solarized/
 [tufte-css]: https://edwardtufte.github.io/tufte-css/